duckietown/docs-opmanual_sky/book/opmanual_sky/05-Media/00-media-overview.md

 This blog post demonstrates the DuckieDrone as a research platform that combines natural language processing and mixed reality.

 [link to blog post](https://h2r.cs.brown.edu/natural-language-augmented-reality-and-drones/)

+## Duckiedrone V2

+Members of the Duckiesky Hardware and Curriculum team (Summer 2021) were responsible for the transition to the 2nd edition version of the Duckiedrone:

+Rachel Ma, Alvin Massenat, Gideon Ogunwale, Zaul Tavangar